 HOA Rental Restrictions in Florida: What Landlords Need to Know

-Florida's 2021 law grandfathers existing owners from new HOA rental restrictions.
-But two exceptions apply to everyone — and due diligence before buying is essential.
+Florida's 2021 law grandfathers existing owners from new HOA rental restrictions — but two exceptions bind everyone.
+Here's what to check before you rent.

-You just closed on a townhouse in a master-planned community.
-The listing said "rentals allowed."
-Now the HOA tells you they've amended the bylaws—no rentals under 12 months, board approval required for every tenant.
+You own a home in a Florida HOA community and you want to rent it out — maybe you got relocated, inherited the house, or just can't sell right now.
+Then the HOA tells you they've amended the bylaws: no rentals under 12 months, board approval required for every tenant.
 Does that apply to you?

 Short answer: probably not.
-Florida Statute 720.306(1)(h), effective July 2021, grandfathers many existing owners from new rental restrictions.
-If you bought before the amendment and didn't vote for it, you're exempt.
-But two exceptions apply to everyone—and if you're shopping for a rental property in an HOA community, you need to read the CC&Rs before you sign.
+Florida Statute 720.306(1)(h), effective July 1, 2021, grandfathers many existing owners from new rental restrictions.
+If you owned your home before the amendment passed and you didn't vote for it, you're generally exempt.
+But two exceptions apply to everyone — and if you're buying into an HOA community, the rules are different.
+Here's exactly what to check, and when.

 What does Florida law say about HOA rental restrictions?

-Florida Statute 720.306(1)(h) limits when HOA rental restrictions can apply to existing owners.
-Any amendment adopted after July 1, 2021 that prohibits or regulates rental agreements applies only to parcel owners who bought after the amendment's effective date, or owners who actually consented to the amendment.
-Silence doesn't count as consent.
-Continued compliance doesn't count.
-You have to affirmatively agree.
+Florida Statute 720.306(1)(h) is the controlling rule.
+It limits when HOA rental restrictions can apply to existing owners: any amendment adopted after July 1, 2021 that prohibits or regulates rental agreements binds only owners who acquired title after the amendment's effective date, or owners who consented to it.
+Existing, non-consenting owners are grandfathered.

 But two exceptions bind every owner, no matter when you bought:

-1. Amendments prohibiting rentals for terms less than 6 months
+- Amendments prohibiting or regulating rentals for terms of 6 months or less

 Those rules are universal.
-If the HOA bans Airbnb-style short-term rentals or limits you to three tenant placements per year, grandfathering won't save you.
+If the HOA bans Airbnb-style short-term rentals or limits you to three tenant placements a year, grandfathering won't save you.
 Florida courts have consistently upheld these exceptions.

 How are condo rental restrictions different from HOA rules in Florida?

-Condos and HOAs operate under different Florida statutes, and the rental restriction rules aren't identical.
-Condo associations fall under Florida Statute 718.110(13).
-HOAs fall under 720.306(1)(h).
-Both grandfathering provisions protect existing owners, but the details differ.
+Condos and HOAs run under different Florida statutes, and the rental rules aren't identical.
+Condo associations fall under Florida Statute 718.110(13); HOAs fall under 720.306(1)(h).
+Both grandfather existing owners, but the details differ in one important way.

-If you own in both structures—say a condo in downtown Tampa and a townhouse in a Westchase HOA—treat each property's restrictions separately.
+If you own in both structures — a condo in downtown Tampa and a townhouse in a Westchase HOA — treat each property's restrictions separately.
 The statute that governs depends on the entity type, not the building style.

 What HOA rental restrictions are most common in Orlando and Tampa?

 Roughly 45% of Florida homes sit in HOA-governed communities.
-In Orlando and Tampa, that number climbs higher in master-planned developments—Lake Nona, Reunion, ChampionsGate, Waterford Lakes, Westchase, FishHawk Ranch.
-We manage properties across both markets, and HOA rental rules come up on nearly every investor call.
+In Orlando and Tampa, that number climbs higher in master-planned developments — Lake Nona, Reunion, ChampionsGate, Waterford Lakes, Westchase, FishHawk Ranch.
+We manage properties across both markets, and HOA rental rules come up on nearly every owner call.

-• Rental cap (percentage-based).
-Limits the percentage of units that can be rented at any time—usually 15–25%.
+- Rental cap (percentage-based).
+Limits the share of units that can be rented at any time — usually 15–25%.
 If the community is already at the cap, you go on a waitlist.

-• Tenant approval process.
-HOA requires board review and approval of every new tenant.
-Background checks, application fees ($50–$200), and sometimes interviews.
+- Tenant approval process.
+The HOA reviews and approves every new tenant.
+Background checks, application fees ($50–$200), sometimes interviews.

-• Waiting period.
-New owners must own for 1–2 years before renting.
+- Waiting period.
+New owners must hold the property for 1–2 years before renting.
 Designed to discourage investors.

-• Occupancy limits.
-Max 2 persons per bedroom, or similar caps based on unit size.
+- Occupancy limits.
+Two persons per bedroom, or a similar cap based on unit size.

-Orlando's Osceola County (south of Disney) tends to be more STR-friendly than Orange County at the municipal level, but HOA covenants can override county permissiveness.
-Tampa's coastal communities—Davis Islands, Harbour Island, Bayshore—often impose tighter restrictions to manage vacation rental traffic.
-In both markets, communities like Loma Linda in Davenport have shifted from STR-friendly to residential-only, with grandfathering for existing owners and new buyers left holding the bag.
+Osceola County (south of Disney) tends to be more short-term-rental-friendly than Orange County at the municipal level, but HOA covenants can override a permissive county ordinance.
+Tampa's coastal communities — Davis Islands, Harbour Island, Bayshore — often impose tighter restrictions to manage vacation-rental traffic.
+In both markets, communities have shifted from STR-friendly to residential-only, with grandfathering for existing owners and new buyers left holding the bag.

-How do I check HOA rental restrictions before buying?
+How do I check HOA rental restrictions before renting or buying?

-1. Request the Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
+- Request the recorded Declaration of Covenants, Conditions, and Restrictions (CC&Rs).
 This is the governing document.
 Rental restrictions live here, not in board meeting minutes or emails.
 Get the recorded version from the county.

-2. Read every amendment.
-The CC&Rs may have been amended multiple times.
+- Read every amendment.
+The CC&Rs may have been amended several times.
 Each amendment has an effective date.
-Your grandfathering status depends on when specific restrictions were adopted relative to your purchase date.
+Your grandfathering status depends on when a specific restriction was adopted relative to when you bought.

-3. Check the rental cap status.
+- Check the rental cap status.
 If there's a percentage cap, ask the management company how many units are currently rented and whether there's a waitlist.
-Being number 47 on a waitlist for a community capped at 20% is a problem.
+Being number 47 on a waitlist for a community capped at 20% is a real problem.

-4. Verify CDD obligations.
-In master-planned communities, you may owe both HOA fees and Community Development District assessments.
-A $300/month HOA plus $2,500/year CDD adds $500+ to your monthly carrying costs.
+- Verify CDD obligations.
+In master-planned communities you may owe both HOA fees and Community Development District assessments.
+A $300/month HOA plus a $2,500/year CDD adds $500-plus to your monthly carrying costs.
 Factor both into your rental property bookkeeping.

-5. Get it in writing.
-Don't rely on the listing agent saying "rentals are allowed."
-Get a letter from the HOA or management company confirming the current rental policy, your eligibility to rent, and any approval process required.
+- Get it in writing.
+Don't rely on a listing agent saying "rentals are allowed."
+Get a letter from the HOA or management company confirming the current rental policy, your eligibility to rent, and any approval process.

-If the CC&Rs are ambiguous or you're unclear on grandfathering, consult a Florida community association attorney.
-A $300–$500 review is cheap compared to discovering you can't rent a property after you've closed on it.
+If the CC&Rs are ambiguous or you're unsure about grandfathering, have a Florida community association attorney review them.
+A $300–$500 review is cheap next to discovering you can't rent a property you already own — or just closed on.

 What happens if you violate HOA rental restrictions in Florida?

-Violating enforceable HOA rental restrictions carries real consequences under Florida Statute 720.305.
-The 6-month and 3x/year rules apply to everyone—if you're running an Airbnb in a community that bans short-term rentals, grandfathering won't protect you.
+Violating an enforceable HOA rental restriction carries real consequences under Florida Statute 720.305.
+The 6-month and 3x/year rules apply to everyone — if you're running an Airbnb in a community that bans short-term rentals, grandfathering won't protect you.

 Fines can run $100 per violation per day, up to $1,000 aggregate unless the governing documents authorize more.
-Beyond fines, the HOA can seek injunctive relief in court to force lease termination.
-Your tenant could be forced to vacate.
-And repeated violations can result in a lien on your property.
+Beyond fines, the HOA can seek injunctive relief in court to force a lease termination.
+Your tenant could be made to vacate.
+And repeated violations can end in a lien on your property.

-Relying on a municipal STR permit to override an HOA ban doesn't work, either.
-If the HOA prohibits short-term rentals, the county's permissive STR ordinance won't save you.
-HOA covenants control within the community boundaries.
-Our Tampa HOA and condo rental restrictions guide covers the Tampa-specific enforcement patterns.
+Relying on a city or county short-term rental permit to override an HOA ban doesn't work either.
+If the HOA prohibits short-term rentals, a permissive county ordinance won't save you — HOA covenants control within the community boundaries.
+For how this plays out locally, see our Tampa property management guide.

 What changed for Florida HOAs in 2024 and 2025?

-HB 1203 (effective July 2024) brought major changes to Florida HOA governance.
-While it didn't change the rental restriction grandfathering rules, it affects how associations operate—and investors should know the landscape.
+HB 1203, effective July 1, 2024, brought major changes to Florida HOA governance.
+It didn't change the rental-restriction grandfathering rules, but it reshaped how associations operate — and every owner in an HOA should know the landscape.

 Key changes:

-• Mandatory website for large associations.
-HOAs with 100+ parcels must maintain a website or mobile app with password-protected owner access to governing documents, meeting minutes, and financial records (effective January 1, 2025).
+- Mandatory website for large associations.
+HOAs with 100 or more parcels must maintain a website or app with password-protected owner access to governing documents, meeting minutes, and financial records (effective January 1, 2025).

-• Board member education requirements.
-Directors must complete state-approved education within 90 days of appointment.
-Annual continuing education: 4 hours for associations under 2,500 parcels, 8 hours for larger ones.
+- Board member education.
+Directors must complete state-approved education within 90 days of appointment, plus annual continuing education — 4 hours for associations under 2,500 parcels, 8 hours for larger ones.

-• Written denial requirements.
-Associations must provide specific written reasons when denying architectural or other requests—no more vague "denied per board discretion."
+- Written denial requirements.
+Associations must give specific written reasons when denying architectural or other requests — no more vague "denied per board discretion."

-These transparency rules make it easier for investors to review HOA health before buying.
-You can now access financial statements, meeting records, and governing documents online for many associations.
-That's a due-diligence upgrade.
+These transparency rules make it easier to review an HOA's health before you buy.
+You can now pull financial statements, meeting records, and governing documents online for many associations.
+That's a real due-diligence upgrade.

 Frequently Asked Questions